dylanmeca/labsecurity/README.md

 [![Python](https://img.shields.io/badge/language-Python%20-yellow.svg)](https://www.python.org)
 ![logo](https://raw.githubusercontent.com/dylan14567/lab_tool/main/logo.jpg)

-lab_tools is a system that is used for ethical hacking and computer security tests, this system is also a python library.
+lab_tool is a system that is used for ethical hacking and computer security tests, this system is also a python library.

 # Warning